cliffordx/MVLopez-FULL-CASES/2022/CASE DIGESTS/Alexander_v_Spoues_Escalona.md

 ## FACTS:

-Sps Escalona acquired unregistered Lots 1 and 2 in Olongapo City.
+Spouses Jorge Escalona (Jorge) and Hilaria Escalona (Hilaria; collectively, Spouses Escalona) acquired unregistered Lots 1 and 2 in Olongapo City.
 Lot 1 has an area of 92,075 sqm while Lot 2 has an area of 8,300 sqm.

 In 1998, Jorge waived his rights over Lot 1 in favor of his illegitimate son Reygan.
 However, his wife Hilaria did not consent to this waiver.